Omarraita/MI_prediction/README.md

 - Gradcam_images: Heatmap visualizations for different models.
 - test_results: Test results for all models.
 -
-# Report
-The report of this project can be found under MI_prediction.pdf

 # Main results
 - Performance of regular resnet18 on the validation set: